isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Preschoolers</div>
-<div class="isomer-card-description">We believe that education should start young.
-Through storytelling, young
+<div class="isomer-card-description">We believe that education should start at a young age.
+Through storytelling,
-participants (aged 4-6 years) learn the emergency ambulance number (995), and gain a basic understanding of chest compressions and using an AED.</div>
+young participants (aged 4-6 years) learn the emergency ambulance number (995) and gain a basic understanding of chest compressions and how to use an AED.</div>
 </div>
 </div>
 <div class="isomer-card">